SWT-Forschungsprojekt/realtime-metrics/README.md

 Now install `realtime-metrics` package:

 > [!NOTE]
-> Currently GTFSdb works only with SQLAlchemy version 1.x, while realtime-metrics requires SQLAlchemy version 2.x
+> Currently GTFSdb works only with SQLAlchemy version 1.x, while realtime-metrics require SQLAlchemy version 2.x
-> Therefore they cannot work in the same environment at the same time
+> Therefore, they cannot work in the same environment at the same time

 ```shell
 pip uninstall sqlalchemy